romenrg/romenrg.github.com/source/_posts/2022-12-31-its-not-remote-work-async-work-is-the-real-paradigm-shift.markdown

 In my last two companies I’ve been working fully remote, and in both cases we have usually had at least 2 opportunities per year to meet face-to-face.
 In my experience, those events tend to be very energizing, and make me feel much more connected to both my peers and the business.
 I always come back home highly motivated.

 So, meeting for a week or two, every six months or so, even though it is not really essential, I would say is highly recommended.
 Or at least once a year, to keep the human connection with colleagues.
 These in-person events can range from simply spending some time working next to each other, to having a company-wide event with talks from different areas.
 The latter has the additional benefit of breaking silos, letting us learn more about other teams and meet people we don’t often work with.
-Plus, spending some org-wide in-person social time is a great to devirtualize, and humanize, the names we often see in Slack.
+Plus, spending some company-wide, in-person social time, is a great way to devirtualize (and humanize) people with whom we may have chatted (or even met in a virtual call), but who we have never seen in real life.

 ## The benefits of distributed and async work